“Anjali your voice, tone, pace, pitch, dramatics can improve.”

 *There has been lots of prejudice about women’s voices,” says Anne Karpf, a sociologist and the author of The Human Voice: The Story of a Remarkable Talent.
 In the world of broadcasting, for example, “there have been a vast variety of reasons put forward over time to exclude women from the airwaves”.
 These range from the Daily Express saying in 1928 that listeners felt women’s voices were monotonous to the Sunday Dispatch saying in 1945 that women were too emotive in their delivery.
 From too little personality in their voices to not enough, women can’t win.

-As I am writing this article I am thing of what my father told me when I was growing up, when a girl speaks, it should feel like rose petals are dropping.
+As I am writing this article I am thinking of what my father told me when I was growing up.
+His words, ” when a girl speaks, it should feel like rose petals are dropping.”
 I think we assume that whatever is soft and gentle cannot have authority.
 And that assumption or societal pressure leads us to focus on softly and gently at the cost of loosing authority.
 You can be soft, gentle yet have authority.